 Context matters, a lot.

-“If you do not know the person well, it’s best to avoid overly casual communication so it is not misinterpreted,” says Alyssa Gelbard, the president of Resume Strategists, a personal branding and executive career consultancy.
+“If you do not know the person well, it’s best to avoid overly casual communication so it is not misinterpreted,” says Alyssa Gelbard, the president of Point Road Group, an executive career consultancy.

 We conducted an informal poll of bankers, recruiters and career coaches to find out their favorite ways to end emails.
 This is what we learned.